raduanastase/Front-end-Developer-Interview-Questions/README.md

     * _IIFE_
     * _event handler_
 * How do you organize your code? (module pattern, classical inheritance?)
-    * _I prefer using babel so I would use classes and inheritance based on ES2015_
+    * _I prefer using babel so I would use classes and inheritance based on ES2015.
+(Not a complete answer, bring in the design patters used)_
 * What's the difference between host objects and native objects?
     * _Native objects are those objects supplied by JavaScript.
 Examples of these are String, Number, Array, Image, Date, Math, etc._
     * _Host objects are objects that are supplied to JavaScript by the browser environment.
 Examples of these are window, document, forms, etc._